juzun/data-science-blog/README.md

 The structure of the project directories is following (only relevant directories and files are mentioned):
 - `notebooks`: a directory containing notebooks with separate analyses.
-- `notebooks/data`: a directory containing original data of the Stackoverflow Survey.
-These are not contained in the repository for their huge size.
-If you want to run the code, you need to download the `csv` files from [Stack](https://survey.stackoverflow.co/) and apply appropriate naming which can be foung in the notebooks (it's basically just `f"{year}.csv"`).
+- `notebooks/data`: a directory containing original data of the [Stackoverflow Survey](https://survey.stackoverflow.co/).
+These are not present in `csv` but archived in ZIP.
+One must extract the data files and rename them in format `f"{year}.csv"`.
 - `notebooks/images`: a directory containing static Plotly graphs showing results of analyses.
 - `udacity_data_science_blog`: a directory containing core of the project.
 Since this is project is done in very simple way, it contains only one file with utility functions to support analyses in notebooks.